ZhangHaoXuan21/Short-Video-Analysis-App/README.md

 ## ✅ Requirement Fulfillment Summary

-Below is a self-assessment summary of how this project meets the **GenAI Software Solutions Engineer Test Assignment** requirements.
+Below is a self-assessment summary of how this project meets the requirements.

 ### 💡 Functional Requirements
 | Requirement | Status | Notes |